-Design Workshop is an exciting program that combines design, architecture, and hands on building experience.
-Students have the opportunity to design and build a project at Santo Domingo Pueblo at the end of the program.
-Workshops run from June 6 – July 1, 9AM-4PM Monday through Thursdays.
-We offer both full and partial scholarships and there are potential opportunities for paid internships with local architecture and building firms upon completion of the program.
+Design Workshop is an exciting four-week program that combines design, mapping, architecture, and hands on building experience.
+Students have the opportunity to design and build a mobile art project at MAKE Santa Fe at the end of the program, that will debut at the Art of the Machine this summer.
+Workshops run from June 5-30, 9AM-4PM Monday through Thursdays.
+SFAI offers both full and partial scholarships.
 Design Workshop is open to high school and college age students.
 Students earn dual high school and college credit through Santa Fe Community College.

 SFAI DESIGN WORKSHOP inspires high school and college students to see that they have a real, tangible role to play in transforming communities.
 Participants will view the world in a holistic way and experience how art, architecture, culture, design, and place come together in the practice of designing with community.
 How can youth engage with their communities in a thoughtful and creative manner?
 How can creativity, building skills, and design thinking be seen as an instrument for social change?
 How can we teach an active form of empathy to our next generation?
 SFAI DESIGN WORKSHOP addresses these critical questions through applied design.

-SFAI DESIGN WORKSHOP 2016 will run from JUNE 6 through JULY 1 2016, Mondays through Thursdays, from 9 am to 4 pm.
-Cost for the entire program is $975, and includes a deposit of $200 due within two weeks of acceptance.
-Full and partial need-based scholarships are available!
+SFAI DESIGN WORKSHOP 2016 will run from JUNE 5-30, Mondays through Thursdays, from 9 am to 4 pm.
+Cost for the entire program is $975.
+A deposit of $150 is due within two weeks of acceptance.
+Full and partial need-based scholarships are available, and we encourage everyone to apply!
 Applicants must be able to attend the workshop in its entirety.

 Dual high school and college credit can be earned.
 Upon successful completion of SFAI DESIGN WORKSHOP participants may earn Dual Credit for both high school credit and three credit hours from Santa Fe Community College.

 No prior design or construction experience is required.
 We are looking for students who are passionate, creative and committed to changing the world.
-Please see the Frequently Asked Questions (FAQ) at sfai.org/designworkshop page for more detailed information.
+Please see answers to Frequently Asked Questions below.

-Contact Sylvia Johnson, Community Works Program Manager, at firstname.lastname@example.org or 505.424.5050 with any further questions or if you need assistance with this application.
+Contact Kourtney Andar, SFAI Works Manager, at firstname.lastname@example.org or 505.424.5050 with any further questions or if you need assistance with this application.

 STUDENT TESTIMONIALS, SFAI DESIGN WORKSHOP